In This Article

 This test provides you with information about the above markers, so you can determine if you should address any thyroid issues with your physician.

-The EverlyWell at-home test to measure inflammation and vitamin D is analyzed by a CLIA and CAP-certified lab and offers information about:
+The EverlyWell at-home test to measure inflammation and vitamin D is analyzed by CLIA and CAP-certified labs and offers information about:

 This test is a great way to gain insight into factors that affect a variety of health issues.

-The best way to learn if any of the above tests are covered or if any EverlyWell test falls under your insurance plan, contact your provider.
-The company is happy to provide you with detailed information about their tests that you can submit to your carrier if they have questions.
+The best way to learn if any of the above tests are covered or if any EverlyWell test falls under your insurance plan is to contact your provider.

 However, you should understand the benefits and drawbacks of undergoing health testing.
 Information is important, but it can lead to unexpected problems.
 Even if you're eligible, you should consider the pros and cons of testing.
 Understanding your medical risks is powerful, but with the benefits comes responsibility and knowing what you face.